GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/manifest_version/index.md

 "manifest_version": 3
 ```

-Legal values for this key are:
+Supported values for this key are:

-* 3: Use the [Manifest V3][mv3] format and associated feature set.
+* `3`: Use the [Manifest V3][mv3] format and associated feature set.
-* 2: Use the [Manifest V2][mv2] format and associated feature set.
+* `2`: Use the [Manifest V2][mv2] format and associated feature set.

 The current version is Manifest V3.
 Manifest V2 is also currently permitted, but will be phased out
 in the future.
-Other manifest versions greater than 3 are not planned yet.
+There will be other manifest versions in the future (V4 and beyond) but these aren't
+scheduled yet.

 [mv3]: /docs/extensions/mv3/intro/mv3-overview/
 [mv2]: /docs/extensions/mv2/manifest/